 Widening Hardy Road to 2-lanes in each direction would address the emerging long-term capacity issue.
 However, this widening would have significant impacts on property, utilities (i.e. relocation), and the adjacent natural heritage system.
-As well, the CN rail crossing is a potential constraint to capacity and costs for improvements (as grade separation may be required at the crossing).
+As well, the CN double track rail crossing immediately east of Ava Road Intersection is a potential constraint to capacity and costs for improvements (as grade separation may be required at the crossing).

 As the roadway is only just approaching capacity (marginal issue), there is not a compelling reason to add an additional lane of capacity in each direction.
-In addition, the capacity of Hardy Road is constrained by the capacity of the intersection with Paris Road.
+In addition, the capacity of Hardy Road is constrained by the rail crossing activity and capacity of the intersection with Paris Road, which operates with rail-premption.